ewgewgewg/alphacron3.0/README.md

-# Python-hellofly-flask
+# alphacron3.0

+# adapted from Python-hello-fly-flask, with FLyctl setup for that project is...

 In our Hands-On section, we show how to deploy a deployable image file using Flyctl.
 Now we are going to deploy an application from source.
 In this _Getting Started_ article, we look at how to deploy a Python application on Fly.

 ## _The Hellofly-python Application_